Robert Bond – (Chairman)

 Simon Blanchard (Deputy Chair)

-Simon joined data protection consultancy Opt-4 in 2013 where he holds the role of Senior Associate.
+Simon joined data protection consultancy Opt-4 in early 2015 where he holds the role of Senior Associate.
 Simon enjoys helping organisations to make the most of their personal data and find practical solutions to data protection and privacy challenges.
 Prior to joining Opt-4, Simon had a successful career in publishing at Bauer Media Group (formerly Emap) where he held the Group role Head of Data & Online Marketing.
 He was an Opt-4 client for several years!
 He successfully managed the development of Bauer Media’s Single Customer View (SCV) solution, which enabled 100+ brands to drive increasing value from their customer & prospect data.
 Simon also launched and managed two successful websites, including the leading magazine subscription website, www.greatmagazines.co.uk.

 Dominic is a solicitor and Head of IP & Privacy at Royal Mail, the UK’s leading postal operator and sole designated Universal Service Provider, delivering letters and parcels to about 30 million UK addresses six days each week, and operating in 42 other countries.
 Dominic’s responsibilities include leading on the legal position for group-wide strategy around data protection policies, guidance and procedures, as well as advising on data protection compliance.
 Prior to joining Royal Mail, Dominic worked in legal private practice giving commercial advice on data protection and freedom on information to a broad array of clients in sectors ranging from financial services to retail.